emerald-dao/beginner-dapp-course/chapter2.0/day1/README.md

 ### Frontend

 You know how when you load up a website, you see stuff on the screen?
 Well, there's two things that are immediately obvious to the user:

-- *What* is being displayed, and what *happens* when you click something.
+- *What* is being displayed.
 - How it *looks*, or its *styling*.
+- What *happens* when you click something.

-Both of these things are usually what we call "frontend" development.
+These things are usually what we call "frontend" development.
 It's what the user is experiencing.
 For example, on Instagram, when you are:
 - Scrolling through your feed
 - Looking at people's posts
 - Clicking "search" and type stuff in